coolar-star/COOL/docs/philosophy/temporal_reconstruction_model.md

 **— How Subjective Time Emerges from Identity Reconstruction —**

 This document explains how **subjective time** is formed within the mind
-and how COOL / MOOL / Digital Hippocampus provide an externalized model
+and how COOL / MOOL / the Digital Hippocampus provide an externalized model
 for this inner mechanism.

 In short: